 Asset Tracking

 Asset tracking is a necessary component of any business, but it can be labor intensive and costly to implement.
-Historically, companies have used barcodes or serial numbers to track assets, which require staff to locate the barcode and then scan it or input the serial number into a database.
+Historically, companies have used barcodes or serial numbers to track assets.
+However, barcodes require staff to locate the barcode and then scan it or input the serial number into a database.

 Fortunately, there are many efficient and cost-effective alternatives to manual asset tracking systems.
-These include RFID asset tracking software that can provide more granular visibility into the movement of individual assets than barcode scanning or manual entry.
+Modern RFID asset tracking applications can provide more granular visibility into the movement of individual assets than barcode scanning or manual entry.

 Passive RFID is a popular option for asset tracking because it uses low-frequency radio waves and doesn’t require batteries.
 This type of tag is also easy to deploy and can be used on static or moving assets that aren’t constantly changing locations.